wavefrontHQ/docs/pages/doc/start_trial.md

 ---

-From June 2023, VMware Aria Operations for Applications is a service in the VMware Cloud services catalog.
+Starting June, 2023, VMware Aria Operations for Applications is a service in the VMware Cloud services catalog.
 VMware Cloud services provides single sign-on (SSO) and identity access management (IAM) to your entire VMware Cloud services portfolio across hybrid and native public clouds, including Operations for Applications.

 You can start a 30-day free trial of the Operations for Applications service from the VMware Cloud Services Console.